 Accordingly I was a touch shaken when I read Farhad Manjoo’s review that ripped it apart.

 That’s unfair: Manjoo called it “almost pretty good”.
 But “almost pretty good” sounds caustic when someone’s talking about a beloved gadget or, well, anything.
-Imagine if I said that your mother was “almost not a total bag of rotting yogurt”.
-You'd be pissed.
+Imagine if I said that your mom was almost pretty good.

 But Manjoo was disappointed in the whole enterprise of universal remotes.
 In a follow-up article on Slate he explains his problem and digs deeper: